bradmccoydev/keptn-ortelius-service/README.md

 * `REGISTRY_USER` - your DockerHub username
 * `REGISTRY_PASSWORD` - a DockerHub [access token](https://hub.docker.com/settings/security) (alternatively, your DockerHub password)

-## How to release a new version of this service

-It is assumed that the current development takes place in the `main`/`master` branch (either via Pull Requests or directly).

-Once you're ready, go to the Actions tab on GitHub, select Pre-Release or Release, and run the action.

 ## License

 Please find more information in the [LICENSE](LICENSE) file.